jyao1/rust-spdm/doc/fuzzing.md

     bash fuzz_run.sh Scoverage
     # Run each fuzz for one hour and Genarate gcov-based coverage report
     bash fuzz_run.sh Gcoverage

+    # If thre is an error in fuzzing, please follow, and switch to the root
+    user to execute the command if the error is reported.

+    [-] Hmm, your system is configured to send core dump notifications to an external utility.
+This will cause issues: there will be an extended delay between stumbling upon a crash and having this information relayed to the fuzzer via the standard waitpid() API.
+    If you're just testing, set 'AFL_I_DONT_CARE_ABOUT_MISSING_CRASHES=1'.

+    To avoid having crashes misinterpreted as timeouts, please log in as root and temporarily modify /proc/sys/kernel/core_pattern, like so:

+    echo core >/proc/sys/kernel/core_pattern

+    [-] Whoops, your system uses on-demand CPU frequency scaling, adjusted between 781 and 3808 MHz.
+Unfortunately, the scaling algorithm in the kernel is imperfect and can miss the short-lived processes spawned by afl-fuzz.
+To keep things moving, run these commands as root:

+    cd /sys/devices/system/cpu
+    echo performance | tee cpu*/cpufreq/scaling_governor

+    You can later go back to the original state by replacing 'performance' with 'ondemand' or 'powersave'.
+If you don't want to change the settings, set AFL_SKIP_CPUFREQ to make afl-fuzz skip this check - but expect some performance drop.
     ```

 ### reference